-IEHP monitors the availability of PCP, Specialists and Behavioral Health Practitioners and assesses them against established standards at least annually or when there is a significant change to the network.
-The performance standards are based on State, NCQA, and industry benchmarks.
+IEHP monitors the availability of PCP, Specialists and Behavioral Health Practitioners and assesses them against established standards at least annually or when there is a significant change to the network.82 The performance standards are based on State, NCQA, and industry benchmarks.
 IEHP has established quantifiable standards for both the number and geographic distribution of its network of Practitioners.
 IEHP uses a geo-mapping application to assess the geographic distribution.
 Considering the size of the service area, IEHP evaluates the distribution of Providers based on geographic regions since there may be significant gaps in some of the more rural areas covered by IEHP.

 6.2.3.
-Appointment Access
+Provider Appointment Availability Survey (PAAS)

-IEHP monitors appointment access for PCPs, Specialists and Behavioral Health Providers and assesses them against established standards at least annually.
-There is significant evidence that timely access to health care services results in better health outcomes, reduced health disparities, and lower spending, including avoidable emergency room visits and hospital care.
-In order to measure performance, IEHP collects the required appointment access data from Practitioner offices using a timely access to care survey.
-IEHP also evaluates the grievances and appeals data quarterly to identify potential issues with access to care.
-A combination of both these activities helps IEHP identify and implement opportunities for improvement.
+IEHP monitors appointment access for PCPs, Specialists and Behavioral Health Providers and assesses them against established standards at least annually.83 There is significant evidence that timely access to health care services results in better health outcomes, reduced health disparities, and lower spending, including avoidable emergency room visits and hospital care.